AndrewBudziszek/RESUME.md/README.md

 Plays a crucial role in a highly successful scrum team.
 Responsible for understanding Real Estate business processes and creating cutting-edge technology solutions to improve business processes.
 Takes part in digital innovation opportunities that often lead to tangible improvements in business processes.
 A member of the Diversity and Inclusion council to help lead efforts in creating an engaging, equitable, and diverse workplace.

-Responsible for understanding Real Estate business processes and creating cutting-edge technology solutions to improve business processes.
-Takes part in digital innovation opportunities that often lead to tangible improvements in business processes.

 - A member of the Diversity and Inclusion council to help lead efforts in creating an engaging, equitable, and diverse workplace.
 - Led efforts in understanding employee engagement and acted on making improvements.